You need to see DPS gear in action. Get a live demo with our engineers.

 Maybe you work in one of the fields I listed; maybe you don't.
 But think about your operations and all the parameters that affect your bottom-line results.

 Does your equipment need an uninterrupted power supply and/or a controlled temperature and humidity environment?
-Do you need to know - in real time - the status of many different components and field devices in a large complex system, such as alarm points?
+Do you need to know - in real-time - the status of many different components and field devices in a large complex system, such as alarm points?
 How about the need to measure how changing inputs affect the output of your operations?

-What equipment do you need to control, in real time, from a distance?
+What equipment do you need to control, in real-time, from a distance?
 Where are you lacking accurate, real-time data about key processes that affect your operations?
 These are questions that proper monitoring and visibility can help answer.
 The bottom line value depends on the proper application of the right solution to these questions.

 Properly planned systems allow you to access quantitative measurements of important processes, both immediately and over time.
 They detect and correct problems as soon as they begin.
 Also, they measure trends over time, discover and eliminate bottlenecks and inefficiencies and control larger and more complex processes with a smaller, less specialized staff.

 A properly planned SCADA system gives you the power to fine-tune your knowledge of your systems.
 You can place sensors and controls at every important point in your critical infrastructure (and as technology improves, you can put sensors in more and more remote locations).
+Remote terminal units (RTUs) and an HMI (human-machine interface) will be responsible for bringing all the information to you.

 As you monitor more things, you have a more detailed view of your operations in real-time.
 So even for very complex manufacturing processes, large electrical plants, etc., you can have an eagle-eye view of every event while it's happening.
 And that means you have a knowledge base from which to correct errors and improve efficiency.
 You can do more, at less cost, providing a direct increase in profits.